YonathanKevin20/laravel-blog/README.md

 # blog-laravel

+I learned Laravel and this is the result.
-This project uses Laravel 5.6
+This project uses Laravel 5.6.
+There are some plugins I used here.
+Its makes it easier to develop project.